" alt="">

 Making a Cauda Equina Claim

-The consequences of Cauda Equina can be life changing.
-We have a specialist injury team that will take on your case and get the compensation and support you need following medical mismanagement of Cauda Equina syndrome.
-Our medical negligence lawyers have over 30 years experience and will help you understand:
+At Patient Claim Line, we have a specialist injury team that will take on your case and get the cauda equina compensation and support you need following medical mismanagement of Cauda Equina syndrome.
+Our medical negligence lawyers have over 30 years of experience and will help you understand:

 • If you have a medical negligence case